MushroomObserver/developer-startup/README.md

 Have fun!
 (Note the initial database, developer-startup/init.sql, just has the admin user and the language stuff.
-It probably makes sense to add some observations, names and images for testing, but I haven't gotten to it yet.)
+It probably makes sense to add some observations, names and images for testing, but we haven't gotten to it yet.)

 # Next: Contribute to MO code development